datacamp-content-public/Matplotlib-in-Python/chapter1.md

 `@instructions`
 Matplotlib has been imported in the background as well as sample points called "x",  "y", "x2" and "y2".

 1) Create a scatter plot of co-ordinates "x" and "y"  which are of size 20, in the colour magenta and with a star as a marker.

-2)Create a scatter plot of co-ordinates "x2" and "y2"  which are of size 40  in green and with a star as a marker.
+2)Create a scatter plot of co-ordinates "x2" and "y2"  which are of size 40  in green and with a hexagon as a marker.

+3) Remember to show your graph with the .show method.

 `@hint`
+Use the following as a basic scatter plot and change the relevant parameters. plt.scatter( x, y, s=20, color = "m", marker = ".")

 `@pre_exercise_code`